EdinsonRequena/simple-port-scanner/README.md

 - [Twitter](https://twitter.com/requenaea)

 This software is made for educational purposes and in order to disseminate knowledge about computer science and cybersecurity.
 I am not responsible for the misuse that may be given.
-Feel free to modify, download or copy it. use it for good
+Feel free to modify, download or copy it.
+Use it for good.

 ---
-from Venezuela with ❤️ for the world
+From Venezuela with ❤️ for the world.